njnadeau/AdvDataAna-introNGS/README.md

 cat /shared/genomicsdb2/shared/workshops/January2018/.nanorc >> /home/$USER/.nanorc
 ```
 ***
 #### Note on transferring output files to your local computer for visualization
 ***
 You probably will want to transfer files to your own computer for visualization (especially the images).
-If you are working on a windows machine and using MobaXterm then the easiest option is to use the graphical sftp panel on the left, using the icons or dragging and dropping from your computer.
+Perhaps the easiest option is to use [SCP](https://docs.hpc.shef.ac.uk/en/latest/hpc/transferring-files.html) from the terminal and this is what we will use in the practicals.

 Another possibility is to email the files, for example:
 ```bash